sealionking/drupal_module_og-sm/og_sm_path/README.md

 ### Aliases for node/NID/edit and node/NID/delete
-This module does not provide path alaises for `node/NID/edit` and `node/NID/delete` paths.
+This module does not provide path aliases for `node/NID/edit` and `node/NID/delete` paths.

 Install the [Extended Path Aliases][link-path_alias_xt] module to provide this